Thumb signal: International usage

-The thumbs up signal has a generally positive connotation in English-speaking countries.
+The thumbs-up signal has a generally positive connotation in English-speaking countries.
 However, its perceived meaning varies significantly from culture to culture.

-The sign is said to have a pejorative meaning in some countries, including Iraq and Iran.
+In Tibet, the thumbs-up gesture is a traditional way of begging for mercy.

+In Iran, the sign has been said to have a pejorative meaning.
+In recent years however, the negative meaning of the gesture has generally disappeared.
+This is largely due to increased exposure to Western culture, especially the use of the thumbs-up symbol in social media.

 In Germany, France, Hungary and Finland the gesture can simply indicate the number one, in the right context.

-The thumbs up gesture is used on the logo of Thums Up, a popular brand of cola from India.
+The thumbs-up gesture is used on the logo of Thums Up, a popular brand of cola from India.
 Starting in 2007, the thumbs-up also appeared on India's one-rupee coin.

-In the United States, American Sign Language users use a single thumb up tilted slightly and rapidly left and right to indicate the number ten (10).
-When held stationary and thrust toward another person the meaning is "yourself".
-When lifted up by the other palm, the meaning is "help".
-The handshape is employed in the production of numerous signs in American Sign Language beyond those mentioned here.

-On the Internet, and most particularly on the social media site Facebook, the thumbs up gesture is shown as an icon and is associated with the term "like"—which within that context means to follow or subscribe to the page, posts, or profile of another individual or company; and on YouTube, individual videos may be voted on positively or negatively by clicking the thumbs-up or thumbs-down icons respectively (which in some previous versions of the site, used to be accompanied by "Like" and "Dislike" labels, and are still referred as such nowadays), and in the case of a thumbs-up, the video gets added to the user's "Liked videos" playlist.
+On the Internet, and most particularly on the social media site Facebook, the thumbs-up gesture is shown as an icon and is associated with the term "like"—which within that context means to follow or subscribe to the page, posts, or profile of another individual or company; and on YouTube, individual videos may be voted on positively or negatively by clicking the thumbs-up or thumbs-down icons respectively (which in some previous versions of the site, used to be accompanied by "Like" and "Dislike" labels, and are still referred as such nowadays), and in the case of a thumbs-up, the video gets added to the user's "Liked videos" playlist.
 See like button.

-In underwater diving signals, thumb up means let's go up.
+In underwater diving signals, thumb up means "let's go up".

 Context-specific usage

+Film reviews

 More recently, these gestures are associated with film reviews, having been popularized by critics Gene Siskel and Roger Ebert on their televised review show Siskel & Ebert; the thumb up meaning a positive opinion of a film; the thumb down meaning a negative one.
 The trademarked phrase "two thumbs up", originally meaning a positive review from both reviewers, has come to be used as an indication of very high quality or unanimity of praise.

+Social media

 By extension from the film review usage, many websites (including Facebook) allow users to approve or disapprove of items, such as comments in a forum, products in a store, or even other people's reviews of movies, books, products, etc., by choosing to click either a thumbs-up or thumbs-down button.
 In the aggregate, this serves as an evaluation system.
 Other users may then see the total number of thumbs up and thumbs down given to an item or the number produced by subtracting thumbs down from thumbs up.
 In the latter case, an item that received exactly ten of each would read as having a rating of zero, rather than one of +10/-10.
 Often, users may view a list of items in order of popularity, as ranked by this metric.